collaborative-robotics/ABT/README.md

 b3 Action class and adds transition and emission probabilities.

 Emmisions (observations) from each state are modeled by `NSYMBOLS`  discrete symbols.
 There is a Gaussian probability density applied to each state with mean `mu` and standard deviation `sigma`.
+The observations are integer valued.
+Default sigma = 2.00

 ## Setup:

 To build a model you have to create three files (bad!)

 1. `modelxx.py`.
 This file contains/initializes

     a.
 The names of your ABT leafs,